5 Key Strategies to Managing Workplace Stress

 Dr. Ede believes the two main driving factors for poor mental health are high consumption of refined carbohydrates and refined industrial oils, both of which promote inflammation and oxidation, to which many mental health disorders are also strongly linked.

-Additionally, other potential culprits are grains and legumes, which not only interfere with the absorption of brain-healthy nutrients but are also high in lectins and other factors that may pose risks to mental well-being.
+Additionally, other potential culprits are grains and legumes, which not only interfere with absorption of brain-healthy nutrients but are also high in lectins and other factors that may pose risks to mental wellbeing.

-Dr. Ede suggests cutting out refined carbohydrates, refined oils, grains, and legumes through a low-carb diet, which may improve your mental health.
+Dr Ede suggests cutting out refined carbohydrates, refined oils, grains and legumes through a low-carb diet, may improve your mental health.

-Effective communication can also reduce resentment towards others in the workplace.
-It can mitigate aggressive or passive-aggressive tensions in relationships that may exist between colleagues.
+Effective communication can also reduce resentments towards others in the workplace and mitigate aggressive or passive-aggressive tensions in relationships that may exist between colleagues.

-It is crucial to understand that communication is to be an effective tool in reducing workplace-induced stress and anxiety.
-You not only need to be able to express how you’re feeling to others (emotional expression), but you also need to be able to listen to how others are feeling (empathy).
+It is crucial to understand that if communication is to be an effective tool in reducing workplace-induced stress and anxiety, you not only need to be able to express how you’re feeling to others (emotional expression), but you also need to be able to listen to how others are feeling (empathy).

-In other words, you need to be open to new ideas, and perspectives and take on others’ frames of reference.
+In other words, you need to be open to new ideas, perspectives and take on other’s frame of reference.

-By understanding what others are experiencing, and when they in turn have a better understanding of what you are experiencing.
-Then, problems can be viewed in their proper perspective, thus alleviating tension, stress, and anxiety.
+By understanding what others are experiencing, and when they in turn have a better understanding of what you are experiencing, problems can be viewed in their proper perspective, thus alleviating tension, stress and anxiety.

 Moreover, national campaigns such as “R U OK?”, that promote empathic conversation, can change lives.
 Such campaigns, if adopted within workplaces, can open new doors for those experiencing stress and anxiety to meaningfully engage with colleagues.

-In this way, peers, friends, and co-workers can begin to understand their current headspace.
+In this way, peers, friends and co-workers can begin to understand their current headspace.
 Appropriate help can be sought when required.
-To succeed, a supportive culture of listening, without bias or judgment, needs to be cultivated.
-This makes everyone feel their concerns are heard and taken seriously.
+To succeed, a supportive culture of listening, without bias or judgement, needs to be cultivated so everyone feels their concerns are heard and taken seriously.

-If implemented successfully, such an approach should lead to the right frame of mind.
-Then those requiring assistance can be receptive to the help that’s on offer.
+If implemented successfully, such an approach should lead to the right frame of mind, so those requiring assistance can be receptive to the help that’s on offer.

 When you’re dealing with urgent deadlines at work, taking time out to interact with others and have fun, can feel like an unnecessary waste of time.